-The business and affairs of the Sempra Energy utilities are managed under the direction of their respective Boards of Directors in accordance with the California General Corporation Law as implemented by their respective Articles of Incorporation and Bylaws.
-During 2003, the Boards of Directors of SDG&E and SoCalGas each held eleven meetings and each director attended at least 75% of the meetings.
+The business and affairs of the Sempra Utilities are managed under the direction of their respective Boards of Directors in accordance with the California General Corporation Law as implemented by their respective Articles of Incorporation and Bylaws.
+During 2004, the board of SDG&E held 11 meetings and the board of SoCalGas held 14 meetings.
+Each director attended at least 75% of the meetings.
+During 2004, the board of SoCalGas also acted once by unanimous written consent.

-Each Sempra Energy utility is a substantially wholly owned indirect subsidiary of Sempra Energy.
+The Sempra Utilities are indirect subsidiaries of Sempra Energy.
 All of the directors of SDG&E and SoCalGas are also officers of each utility or Sempra Energy and they are not separately compensated for services as directors of the utilities.

 Sempra Energy's Board of Directors maintains standing Audit, Compensation and Corporate Governance Committees comprised solely of independent directors.
-The Sempra Energy Board of Directors has also adopted a Code of Business Conduct and Ethics for Directors and Officers which is applicable to the directors and officers of the Sempra Energy utilities.
+The Sempra Energy Board of Directors has also adopted a Code of Business Conduct and Ethics for Directors and Officers which is applicable to the directors and officers of the Sempra Utilities.

-The Boards of Directors of the Sempra Energy utilities do not maintain any standing committees.
-Nominees for election as directors are determined by the full board of each utility and the boards will not consider board candidates recommended by shareholders other than the utility's direct and indirect parent companies.
+The Boards of Directors of the Sempra Utilities do not maintain any standing committees.
+Nominees for election as directors are determined by the board of each utility and the boards will not consider board candidates recommended by shareholders other than the utility's direct and indirect parent companies.

-The Annual Meetings of Shareholders are business-only meetings without presentations by management and the Sempra Energy utilities do not encourage attendance by either board members or public shareholders.
-Last year two directors attended the meetings.
-However, as stated in the Notice of Annual Meetings, shareholders of the Sempra Energy utilities are invited to attend the Annual Meeting of Shareholders of Sempra Energy.
-Directors of the Sempra Energy utilities are expected to attend the Sempra Energy Annual Meeting, which will include presentations regarding the utilities.
+The Annual Meetings of Shareholders are business-only meetings without presentations by management and the Sempra Utilities do not encourage attendance by either board members or public shareholders.
+Last year one director attended the meetings.

-Shareholders who wish to communicate with the boards of the Sempra Energy utilities or an individual director may do so by letter addressed directly to the board or the director at the address of the utility set forth under the caption "The Sempra Energy Utilities."
+Shareholders who wish to communicate with the boards of the Sempra Utilities or an individual director may do so by a letter addressed directly to the board or the director at the address of the utility set forth under the caption "The Sempra Utilities."